cgore/harmless/README.md

 written in Emacs Lisp.
 It is not [gptel](https://github.com/karthink/gptel), and it does not wrap Grok Build, Claude CLI, or any other external agent.

+Conceptually, Harmless is similar to Claude Code, or OpenAI Codex, or Grok Build, among many other examples, but is not built upon any of those, and lives inside of your Emacs.

 Several sessions can run at once in one Emacs, each pinned to a provider and model.
 Most people will configure a single provider (xAI, OpenAI, Anthropic, or a local OpenAI-compatible server).
 Mixing is optional: one session on Grok